 “He makes my mother happy and my mother makes him happy, so that’s the main thing,” Tom has said of the couple.

-With a signature, Camilla became Princess of Wales, but chose to be called The Duchess of Cornwall out of respect.
+With a signature, Camilla became Princess of Wales, but chose to be called The Duchess of Cornwall out of respect for Diana.
 Aged 57, she decided to take on duty for the remainder of her life, alongside the man she loved.

 The Queen and Prince Philip were ‘very happy’ and sent their ‘warmest wishes’ to the couple.
 In a speech at the reception, The Queen used a horse racing analogy: she was delighted to welcome the Prince and Duchess to the ‘winners’ enclosure’ and that they had “overcome Becher’s Brook and The Chair and all kinds of other terrible obstacles… My son is home with the woman he loves.”

-Prince William and Prince Harry said they were ‘100% behind the couple’ and wished them ‘all the luck in the world’, and decorated their father’s Bentley for the couple to leave Windsor Castle.
+Prince William and Prince Harry said they were ‘100% behind the couple’ and wished them ‘all the luck in the world’.
+The Princes decorated their father’s Bentley for the couple to leave Windsor Castle.

 Like them or not, no one can deny that The Prince of Wales and The Duchess of Cornwall are very hard working Royals, extremely dedicated to the causes they supports and are doing a fantastic job representing the monarchy.
 The institution’s future is in safe hands.